- We focus on what has worked for 10,000+ patients & medical research.

-- Sometimes you can develop a cancerous tumor on the foot, although this is extremely rare.
+- Sometimes you can develop a cancerous tumor on your foot, although this is extremely rare.

-- Tumors that are cancerous or malignant on the foot are extremely rare.
+- Tumors that are cancerous or malignant on foot are sporadic.

 Skin conditions on the side of the foot:

-- Something we see frequently are also warts.
+- Something we see frequently is also warts.
 Warts can be painful and very difficult to treat.

 The bone can stick out in 3 places:

-- This Bunionette can be treated at home and the pain could be removed by following the treatment guide provided by clicking on the picture, but surgery is the only way to remove the deformity and get your foot looking like normal.
+- This Bunionette can be treated at home, and the pain could be removed by following the treatment guide provided by clicking on the picture.
+Still, sometimes only surgery is the only way to remove the deformity and get your foot looking normal.

-- If you choose to control the pain at home you should get yourself some wider shoes, some over the counter inserts like Powersteps and correct and conditions that are causing poor foot biomechanics.
+- If you choose to control the pain at home, you should get yourself some wider shoes, some over-the-counter inserts, and correct and conditions that are causing poor foot biomechanics.

 Learn More with this guide:

-- There are 3 conditions that commonly occur at the base or styloid process of the 5th Metatarsal.
+- 3 conditions commonly occur at the base or styloid process of the 5th Metatarsal.

-- A fracture of the 5th met base as shown above- this may require surgery or casting for a month or more; this really hurts and you are barely able to walk on the side of your foot.
+- A fracture of the 5th met base, as shown above- may require surgery or casting for a month or more; this really hurts, and you are barely able to walk on the side of your foot.

 - If it does not hurt, then this thickening is a completely normal bone.

-- If there is pain across the entire outside of the foot then it may be nerve pain front any injury radiating if it feels like there is numbness, burning and tingling.
+- If there is pain across the entire outside of the foot, then it may be nerve pain.
+A nerve injury may feel like there is numbness, burning, and tingling.

 - This guide will help you treat your 5th toe pain.